-NOTE: Graduates must pass the National Dental Hygiene Board examination, the Florida Dental Hygiene Board examination, and the Florida Laws and Rules examination to become a registered dental hygienist.
+NOTE: Graduates must pass the National Dental Hygiene Board examination, the ADEX Dental Hygiene Exam, and the Florida Laws and Rules examination to become a registered dental hygienist.

 Math and Science prerequisite courses must be completed within seven (7) years of the program's admissions deadline.
 All other prerequisite courses do not expire, but can be petitioned to be repeated for a better grade if the course is older than seven (7) years prior to the admissions cycle.